FSC-Portfolio/CarRamRod/personalities.md

 score as I think I am creative only in certain situations, or when I spend a decent amount of time considering something.

-*JR is writing up our group summary about our personalities*
+*Someone to write up our group summary about our personalities*